artielbm/artielbm.github.io/Publications/Publications.md

     ### Commentary

 1. L. S. Satin, J. Corradi, A. S. Sherman.
-2024. _Do We Need a New Hypothesis for KATP Closure in b-Cells?
+2024. _Do We Need a New Hypothesis for KATP Closure in
+<&beta>-Cells?
 Distinguishing the Baby From the Bathwater_.
 Diabetes, in press.

 1. A. S. Sherman, P. A. Fletcher, L. S. Satin, R. Bertram.
 2023. _The Pancreatic Beta Cell: Biology and Mathematics Advance Together_, SIAM News, **56**(9):1.  [[Online]](https://sinews.siam.org/Details-Page/the-pancreatic-beta-cell-biology-and-mathematics-advance-together).